segmind/segmoe/README.md

 ![image](./image.png)

-A Framework to combine multiple Stable Diffusion models into a Mixture of Experts model.
-Inspired by [mergekit](https://github.com/cg123/mergekit)'s mixtral branch but for Stable Diffusion models.
+SegMoE is a powerful framework for dynamically combining Stable Diffusion Models into a Mixture of Experts within minutes without training.
+The framework allows for creation of larger models on the fly which offer larger knowledge, better adherence and better image quality.
+It is inspired by [mergekit](https://github.com/cg123/mergekit)'s mixtral branch but for Stable Diffusion models.

 ## Installation